hpi-swa-lab/qinoq/.github/pull_request_template.md

   - [ ] this works for keyframes in another tab
   - [ ] this works for keyframes in a sequence with no tab
   - [ ] this works for keyframes in another tab with zoom and expanded layers (so scrolling is necessary in both directions)

+### MenuBar

+- [ ] there is a button to show all keyboard shortcuts
+  - [ ] this will activate a fader and can be closed by clicking anywhere
+- [ ] there is a button for the settings
+  - [ ] the interactive can be renamed
+  - [ ] the scrollbar can be toggled
+  - [ ] the interactive can be ejected form the editor